-Instructor: Bill Deering, Coordinator Email: bdeering @udel.edu
+Instructor: Bill Deering, Coordinator

+Email: bdeering @dca.net

 Phone 302.528.8528

-Studio / office Recitation Hall / Raven Press
+Studio / office Raven Press, Studio Arts Building

-Procedures and Eligibility / ART 408
+Procedures and Eligibility

-Internship is a professional experience in the student's area of concentration in the Department of Art + Design.
-Visual Communications (advertising, editorial and graphic design, photography, illustration or new media.
-Fine Art, (painting, printmaking, photography, Clay (ceramics), Sculpture, new media (film/video), photography.).
-It is an environment where a student interacts with professionals in a creative working environment.
-An internship requires 120-150 hours in one of the above studios or related company approved by the Department of Art internship coordinator Bill Deering and the student's major professor.
+Internship is a professional experience in the student's area of concentration Fine Art, (painting, printmaking, photography, clay (ceramics), sculpture, new media (film/video), photography.) and / or Visual Communications (advertising, editorial and graphic design, photography, illustration or new media.
+The environment should be where a student interacts with professionals in a creative working situation.
+An internship requires 120-150 hours in one of the above studios or related company approved by the Department of Art + Design internship coordinator Bill Deering and the student's major professor.
 During regular semesters the normal requirement is twelve hours per week for thirteen weeks, and during short sessions, 30 hours per week for five weeks.